Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 <br>https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTg7BHEw41onOuDsiCJ9753kv-lLAAz1fDzhTGiMH-F2oZFn3w8Mw

 ### Acknowledgements
-Thanks to those of the Code Institute Slack community who helped out when I was stuck.
+Thanks to those of the Code Institute Slack community who helped out when I was stuck and to my friends and family for testing the usability of the site.